Blaisorblade/pdbp.github.io/index.md

 We also refer to an `object` that extends `trait Program[[Kleisli[C]]` as a kleisli program object.

-The `PDBP` lobrary promotes using the design pattern *dependency injection by importing an implicit object extending a type class*.
+The `PDBP` library promotes using the design pattern *dependency injection by importing an implicit object extending a type class*.
 More about this when dealing with examples.

 The type classes involved are `trait Program[>-->[- _, + _]]` and `trait Computation[C[+ _]]` (with corresponsing `trait Program[Kleisli[C]]`.)